dmz44/Robotics_Assignment_1/README.md

 **[Remote PC]** Launch the slam node using the following command.
 Open another Docker shell by repeating entering the container on another terminal window and type the following command.

     ros2 launch turtlebot3_manipulation_cartographer cartographer.launch.py

+**[Remote PC]** To control the TurtleBot3 in the Gazebo simulation, the servo server node of MoveIt must be launched first.
+Open another Docker shell by repeating entering the container on another terminal window and type the following command.

+    ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py

 **[Remote PC]** Launch the keyboard teleoperation node.

 Open another Docker shell by repeating entering the container on another terminal window and type the following command.